vijaykumarbvk/claude/README.md

   an HTTPS listener before anyone types a real password into it.
 - **Bastion SSH is open to `0.0.0.0/0`.** Narrow it to your own IP, or drop the bastion and use SSM Session Manager instead.
-- **Single-AZ RDS, single-broker Kafka.** Fine for a demo, not for anything with a recovery objective.
-Set `multi_az = true` and move Kafka to MSK.
+- **Single-AZ RDS, single-node Redis.** Fine for a demo, not for anything with a recovery objective.
+Set `multi_az = true` on RDS and size ElastiCache with replicas if this ever needs to survive an AZ outage — that now covers the event bus too, since it rides on Redis.
 - **Health data.** If this ever handles real patient records, the encryption, audit logging and access controls all need to clear HIPAA-equivalent requirements — a considerably larger scope than this